 The number of directors shall be not less than the minimum and not more than the maximum number specified in the Company's articles and shall be set from time to time within such limits by resolutions of the shareholders or of the Board as may be permitted by law.
 Directors are elected to hold office for a term of one year.
-At least 25 percent of the directors must be Canadian residents.
 The Board will analyze the application of the "independent" standard as such term is referred to in National Instrument 58-101 - Disclosure of Corporate Governance Practices, to individual members of the Board on an annual basis and disclose that analysis.
 The Board will ensure that a majority of the Board is independent.
 The Board will in each year appoint a chair of the Board (the "Chair").

 The Board operates by delegating certain of its authorities to management and by reserving certain powers to itself.
 The Board retains the responsibility of managing its own affairs including selecting its Chair, nominating candidates for election to the Board, constituting committees of the Board and determining compensation for the directors.
-Subject to the articles and by-laws of the Company and the Business Corporations Act (Alberta) (the "ABCA"), the Board may constitute, seek the advice of, and delegate certain powers, duties and responsibilities to, committees of the Board.
+Subject to the articles and bylaws of the Company and the Business Corporations Act (Alberta) (the "ABCA"), the Board may constitute, seek the advice of, and delegate certain powers, duties and responsibilities to, committees of the Board.